-- incur unplanned costs; - be delayed in obtaining marketing approval for our product candidates or not obtain marketing approval at all; - obtain marketing approval in some countries and not in others; - obtain marketing approval for indications or patient populations that are not as broad as intended or desired; - obtain marketing approval with labeling that includes significant use or distribution restrictions or safety warnings, including boxed warnings; - be subject to additional post-marketing testing requirements; or - have the product removed from the market after obtaining marketing approval.
+- incur unplanned costs; - · be delayed in obtaining marketing approval for our product candidates or not obtain marketing approval at all; - obtain marketing approval in some countries and not in others; - · obtain marketing approval for indications or patient populations that are not as broad as intended or desired; - obtain marketing approval with labeling that includes significant use or distribution restrictions or safety warnings, including boxed warnings; - · be subject to additional post-marketing testing requirements; or - have the product removed from the market after obtaining marketing approval.

 We could encounter delays if a clinical trial is suspended or terminated by us, by the IRBs of the institutions in which such trials are being conducted, by the Data Safety Monitoring Board, or DSMB, for such trial or by the FDA, EMA or other regulatory authorities.
 Such authorities may impose such a suspension or termination due to a number of factors, including failure to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols, inspection of the clinical trial operations or trial site by the FDA, EMA or other regulatory authorities resulting in the imposition of a clinical hold, unforeseen safety issues or adverse side effects, failure to demonstrate a benefit from using a drug, changes in governmental regulations or administrative actions or lack of adequate funding to continue the clinical trial.
 For example, our IND for AAV-RPE65 was filed in July 2017.
 On August 16, 2017, we received notification from the FDA supporting the use of the described batches of product candidate in the Phase 1/2 clinical trial.
-However, we received a recommendation from the FDA on a certain aspect of the manufacturing process for future clinical trials, thus putting our IND for AAV-RPE65 no partial clinical hold.
+However, we received a recommendation from the FDA on a certain aspect of the manufacturing process for future clinical trials, thus putting our IND for AAV-RPE65 on partial clinical hold.
 We responded to the FDA on October 2, 2017 and, based on this response, the partial clinical hold was lifted on October 17, 2017.
-As another example, our IND for AAV-CNGB3 IND on clinical hold.
+As another example, our IND for AAV-CNGB3 was filed on October 31, 2017.
+We received a question from the FDA around our injection device compatibility assay, thus putting our AAV-CNGB3 IND on clinical hold.
 In the device compatibility assay, the FDA noted a disparity between the target titer for the intended low dose dilution and the actual titer obtained on polymerase chain reaction, or PCR, analysis.
-The FDA nequested clarification on whether this was an imprecise dilution scheme for the low dose or a PCR assay artifact and also showing data that we believe supports that this has now been addressed.
-On May 31, 2018 the FDA released the clinical hold on our IND for AAV-CNGB3.
+The FDA requested clarification on whether this was an imprecise dilution scheme for the low dose or a PCR assay issue.
+We submitted our second response to the FDA on May 2, 2018 providing data that identified the issue as a PCR assay artifact and also s